-It’s usually in your best interest to pay off high-interest (read: credit card) debts before you invest.
+Pay off your high-interest (read: credit card) debt, if you have it, before you invest.
 That’s because high-interest credit card payments will likely end up eating away at any investment returns, or canceling them out altogether.

 As kids, we were all taught to call 911 when disaster strikes.
 But in the case of a financial emergency, your local switchboard operators probably can’t help you.
-If they can, please tell me where you live, so I can move there.
+That’s why having an emergency fund in cash is always important.

-Congratulations!
-You didn’t wait for spring to do your housekeeping, so you’ve already worked hard to pay down your credit cards and build emergency savings.
-You’ve also worked hard for that tax refund, so let it work for you through investments.
+If you’ve already worked hard to pay down your credit cards and build emergency savings, it’s time to invest in yourself.
+Tax refunds aren’t free money.
+You worked hard for that money, actually — so help it work for you through investing.

-To help you reach your investment goals, Ellevest generally recommends low-cost Exchange Traded Funds.
-(P.S.
-Get a plan, girl!).
+We think one of the smartest money moves you can make is to invest regularly — a bit out of each paycheck — into a low-cost, well-diversified investment portfolio.
+So get an investment plan, girl!
 You can use your extra tax money to make a big-time contribution to your plan.
 Then, you can set up smaller, automatic contributions for subsequent months.

 We hope you do, and we hope you use the tax money you get back to invest in your future.